 The HITRUST framework is designed for the healthcare industry, although it also incorporates security best practices from more generic regulations, such as SOC and NIST, as well as industry-specific regulations like HIPAA, HITECH, and PCI DSS.
 Although healthcare organizations are not required to comply with the HITRUST CSF, per se, certification can help demonstrate HIPAA compliance if the organization is investigated by the OCR.

-Likewise, if you trust your sensitive data to a third-party managed cloud provider (or any one of the other types of business associate types outlined in HIPAA), they do not need to be HITRUST-certified.
+Likewise, if you trust your sensitive data to a third-party managed cloud provider (or any of the other types of business associate types outlined in HIPAA), they do not need to be HITRUST-certified.
 However, due to the comprehensive nature of the HITRUST CSF framework, HITRUST certification provides a more robust level of scrutiny than a HIPAA compliance audit alone.

 Does HITRUST replace HIPAA?